nudibranchrecords/hedron/docs/dev/index.md

 ```

 ## Post Processing
 Custom post processing, such as pixel shaders, are handled inside of sketches.
 Hedron's post processing system is a thin wrapper around the [postprocessing](https://github.com/vanruesc/postprocessing) library, so it's a good idea to understand how that works.
+Multiple passes can be created inside of `initiatePostProcessing` and returned as an array. `initiatePostProcessing` has a similar argument object to the class constructor (see above), except `renderer` is replaced with `composer` (for experimental usage).

-Multiple passes can be added to the rendering composer using `initiatePostProcessing` and things are updated with the usual `update` method.
+All values are updated with the usual `update` method.

 Please note that this feature is still very much under development and so will most likely see many changes to the API in future.